3a1b2c3/SkippingStones/README.md

 ### Things still missing or bad:
 * 3d ui can be difficult to use, rayintersection in flat viewing angles is unreliable

 * Camera controls in AR mode?
+OrbitControl does not work

 * Make it easier to see which way the stone will fly